 This is one of those areas where a professional program like Photo Mechanic or Lightroom have the edge – because they have a Find and Replace function, which makes it easier to correct mistakes.

 Finding Your Files

 You have a multitude of options for finding your files in your File Explorer under Search Tools.
 You can search by a lot of different properties, not only tags, so it’s a very powerful filtering tool.
 Another simple way to find a file is to use the search box on the right hand side of the File Explorer navigation bar.
 Additionally, you can group your files by tags, which is what I will show you in the sorting process.

 A Windows Sorting Workflow to Get You Started

 Let’s take a look at how you can use tags in Windows to sort your photos and files.
-This is the workflow I like to use on Windows machines, but feel free to adapt it to whatever way you like to work!
+This is a basic workflow, but feel free to adapt it to whatever way you like to work!

 Step 1: Set Up a Dummy File & Attach Tags